-Are contingency fee arrangements permissible?
+50 Are contingency fee arrangements permissible?
 Are they commonly used?

 In Switzerland, lawyers are not allowed to charge pure contingency fees.
-However, a contingency fee element may be taken into account to the extent that the outcome of the proceedings is not the only criterion to determine the fees.
-A fixed fee must be agreed and cover the lawyer's expenses and secure a small profit (Fellmann, Anwaltsrecht, Bern 2017, 2nd ed, paragraph 444 et seg).
+However, a contingency fee element may be considered to the extent that the outcome of the proceedings is not the only criterion to determine the fees.
+A fixed fee exceeding 50 per cent of all fees combined must be agreed and cover the lawyer's expenses and secure a small profit (Fellmann, Anwaltsrecht, 2nd ed, 2017, paragraph 444 et seq; Staehelin/Staehelin/Grolimund/Bachofner, Zivilprozessrecht, 3rd ed, 2019, p.
+249).

-This restriction, however, only applies in the case of proceedings before a court or an authority; in other disputed proceedings, a pure contingency fee may be agreed (Fellmann, Anwaltsrecht, Bern 2017, 2nd ed, paragraph 449).
+This restriction, however, only applies in the case of proceedings before a court or an authority; in other disputed proceedings, a pure contingency fee may be agreed (Fellmann, Anwaltsrecht, 2nd ed, 2017, paragraph 449).

-Third-party funding Is third-party funding allowed in your jurisdiction?
+51 Is third-party funding allowed in your jurisdiction?